Skip to main content

 This recovery program is based on traditional Buddhist practices.
 Buddhism dates back over 2,500 years and is rooted in many beliefs, including that meditation, acceptance of the present moment, and spiritual work are ways to end suffering.
 Buddhism originated in India and is one of the largest religions in the world.

-Recovery Dharma has its roots in Buddhist practices that are used in the addiction recovery process.
-Mindfulness, one of the core principles of Buddhist addiction treatment, is scientifically proven to be highly effective in not only treating addiction, also depression, anxiety, insomnia, and a host of other things.
+This treatment modality has its roots in Buddhist practices that are used in the addiction recovery process.
+Mindfulness, one of the core principles of Buddhist addiction treatment, is scientifically proven to be highly effective in not only treating addiction but also depression, anxiety, insomnia, and a host of other things.

-Keep reading to learn more about Recovery Dharma and how it can help you recover from addiction.
+Keep reading to learn more about Buddhist-based treatment for addiction and how it can help one recover from addiction.

 What Is Recovery Dharma?

 This type of Buddhist addiction recovery brings together those suffering from substance use disorders.
-The unity and bond shared between members helps them become free from the suffering that addiction has caused.
-It helps to strengthen and support your journey of recovery.
+The unity and bond shared between members help them become free from the suffering that addiction has caused.
+It helps to strengthen and support one’s recovery journey.

-The recovery program uses Buddhist practices of wisdom, compassion, community, and meditation to help you heal and recover.
+The recovery program uses Buddhist wisdom, compassion, community, and meditation practices for healing and recovery.

-Although the Recovery Dharma movement is based on community and a peer-led experience, your journey will be unique.
-You lead your recovery path, with the help and support from the rest of the community.
+Although the Buddhist addiction treatment movement is based on community and a peer-led experience, everyone’s journey is unique.
+Each person’s path is guided with the help and support of a compassionate team of professionals.

-Unlike other recovery programs, Recovery Dharma is open to anyone suffering from addictive behaviors and looking to recover.
+Unlike other recovery programs, this healing path is open to anyone suffering from addictive behaviors and looking to recover.
 It welcomes those who are suffering from substance use disorders, addictive tendencies, eating disorders, codependency, behavioral addictions, and so on.

-The support provided in Recovery Dharma helps you create your path to recovery and freedom.
+The support provided creates a path to recovery and freedom.

-The practices of Recovery Dharma are rooted in traditional Buddhist teachings.
-It is believed that Buddhist practices can help you become free of addiction and suffering.
+The practices of Buddhist addiction treatment are based on traditional Buddhist teachings.
+It is believed that Buddhist practices can help one become free of addiction and suffering.
 For this reason, Buddhist addiction treatment options are gaining traction and becoming more widespread.

-According to these teachings, practicing meditation, honoring the Four Noble Truths, and receiving support from the community (or sangha in Sanskrit), can all help you in addiction recovery.
+According to these teachings, practicing meditation, honoring the Four Noble Truths, and receiving support from the community (or sangha in Sanskrit) will enhance addiction recovery.

-Meditation has a plethora of benefits for the body and mind.
-Additionally, the support of a community with similar experiences is crucial for the recovery journey.
+Meditation has many benefits for the body and mind.
+Additionally, a supportive community with similar experiences is crucial for recovery.

-With the Four Noble Truths, there are subsequent commitments.
-Buddhist teachings tell us that we can end our suffering by acknowledging these truths.
-The Recovery Dharma program has its roots in these teachings.
+Subsequent commitments are involved in the Four Noble Truths.
+Buddhists tell us we can end our suffering by acknowledging these truths.
+Buddhist-based treatment for addiction has its roots in these teachings.

 Here are the Four Noble Truths: